pakkapol-s/House-Price-Project/README.md

 ---

+## Recommendations
+- For investors and first-time buyers, the under-price analysis highlights promising opportunities within the apartment and townhouse segments of Los Angeles and San Francisco.
+Highly recommend exploring these areas for potential appreciation and value gains.
+- For entry-level investors or buyers: Condos in Sacramento and Fresno show consistently lower average prices per square foot, making them ideal for seeking affordability with steady long-term potential.

+- Locations matter: While the number of bedrooms showed some correlation with price, city-level influence was far more significant.
+Prioritize location over layout when filtering potential properties—especially in fluctuating markets like Los Angeles and San Francisco.
+- House old matters: Contrary to common belief, newer properties (built ≥ 2000) are not always more expensive.
+In fact, older homes averaged slightly higher prices.
+Buyers should assess property condition and value, not just age, when making decisions.

+---

 ## Data Preprocessing Steps

 The raw dataset underwent comprehensive preprocessing to ensure data quality, consistency, and suitability for both exploratory data analysis and machine learning model training.
 These steps were divided based on the analytical objective: